jnross/Bluetility/README.md

 * Support copy/paste via Cmd+C and Cmd+V
 * Sort peripherals by received signal strength
 * View advertising data
-* Automatically reconnect to disconnect peripherals when needed
+* Automatically reconnect to disconnected peripherals when needed

 Bluetility is published as open-source so that anyone can tweak or improve its functionality to meet their own needs.